strewhella/serverless-dynamodb-react-redux-demo/README.md

 If on Windows

+In one Command window run

+`npm i`

-In one Command window navigate to the `client` folder and run
+then navigate to the `client` folder and run

 `npm start`